robb-j/r0b-blog/post/automating-developer-operations-for-nodejs.md

 1. structure commits to describe changes to the application
 2. semantically version the app based on those commits
-3. automatically build container images based on those versions
+3. [not covered] automatically build container images based on those versions
 4. [not covered] some process for watching and deploying those images

 There are a couple of npm packages to help with this.